 Zero Waste Project

 Within the framework of the principles for sustainable development, the Zero Waste Project was launched in Turkey with the aim of protecting the country’s resources, curbing waste and leaving a clean and developed Turkey and a habitable world to future generations.

-Türk Telekom takes actions for recycling of wastes in a manner that does not harm the environment and is in accordance with the standards and methods determined in the related regulations, and disposal of waste if recycling is not possible.
+Türk Telekom takes actions for recycling wastes in a manner which does not harm the environment and is in accordance with the standards and methods specified in the relevant regulations, and disposal of waste if recycling is not possible.